teamcarry11/archive-monorepo-12025-10-grainkae3g/grainstore/grain6pbc/teamdescend14/gkd-prompt-execution--12025-10-27--0145-PDT--moon-p_ashadha----asc-leo023-sun-03h----teamdescend14/COMPLETE-EVENING-SUMMARY-GLOW-V2.md

 Why three methods?
 Because when all three agree, we know we have truth.
 When they disagree, we know something needs fixing.
 It's validation through consensus.

-## Our First Real Ketos Program
+## Our First Real Steel Program

 This is where the evening got really exciting.
 We pivoted from trying to download Swiss Ephemeris source code - which your forest internet couldn't handle - to solving a problem that internet situation creates.

 You're in a forest cabin with Starlink and cellular.
 Starlink is fast when trees and weather don't block it.
 Cellular is slower but reliable.
 Right now you switch manually.
 We built graindualwifi - a daemon that monitors both connections and switches automatically.

-The program is written in Ketos, which is a Lisp language built on Rust.
-This is our first real Ketos program.
+The program is written in Steel, which is a Lisp language built on Rust.
+This is our first real Steel program.
 Not a toy example from a tutorial.
 A tool that solves an actual problem.

 What did we create?
 A complete technical specification explaining the whole system.
-The Ketos program itself - about two hundred lines of Lisp code with extensive teaching comments.
+The Steel program itself - about two hundred lines of Lisp code with extensive teaching comments.
 Rust integration with a stub mode so you can test the daemon infrastructure before all the system call pieces are wired up.
 A systemd service file so it runs automatically on boot.
 And an EDN configuration file where you can customize interface names, timing thresholds, everything.

 The philosophy embedded in this program comes from The Lovers card in the Tarot.
 The Lovers teach conscious choice between two paths.
 Both paths are valid.
 Both are blessed.
 We discriminate wisely about which one works in this moment.
 That's exactly what graindualwifi does - it chooses between Starlink and cellular based on health checks, not assumptions.